 Throughout her work, Braidotti asserts and demonstrates the importance of combining theoretical concerns with a serious commitment to producing socially and politically relevant scholarship that contributes to making a difference in the world.
 Braidotti’s output also includes several edited volumes.
 Her work has been translated in more than 20 languages and all her main books in at least three languages other than English.

-Influenced by philosophers such as Gilles Deleuze and especially “French feminist” thinker Luce Irigaray, Braidotti has brought postmodern feminism into the Information Age with her considerations of cyberspace, prosthesis, and the materiality of difference.
+Influenced by philosophers such as Gilles Deleuze and especially “French feminist” thinker Luce Irigaray, but also by the Australian materialist tradition of Genevieve Lloyd Braidotti has brought postmodern feminism into the Information Age with her considerations of cyberspace, prosthesis, and the materiality of difference.
 Braidotti also considers how ideas of gender difference can affect our sense of the human/animal and human/machine divides.
-Braidotti has also pioneered European perspectives in feminist philosophy and practice and has been influential on third-wave and post-secular feminisms as well as emerging posthumanist thought.
+Braidotti has pioneered European perspectives in feminist philosophy and practice and has been influential on third-wave and post-secular feminisms as well as emerging posthumanist thought.

 On 3 March 2005, Braidotti was honored with a Royal Knighthood from Queen Beatrix of the Netherlands; in August 2006 she received the University Medal from the University of Lodz in Poland and she was awarded an Honorary Degree in Philosophy from Helsinki University in May 2007.
 In 2009, she was elected Honorary Fellow of the Australian Academy of the Humanities.
 In 2013 she was awarded an Honorary Degree in Philosophy from Linköping University, Sweden.